 The Traffic Management Center is a manned communications nexus for monitoring, servicing, and controlling all the traffic signals under the City’s responsibility.
 Other features, possible in future system improvement, include a City-wide Gigabit Radio network that would have extra bandwidth for use by other City Departments, a web-based interface for public consumption of real-time video feeds at major intersections, continuous hourly/annual traffic counts at major intersections.

-In 2013, the Transportation Department completed work on an Intelligent Transportation Systems (ITS) master plan study.
+In 2013, the Transportation Division completed work on an Intelligent Transportation Systems (ITS) master plan study.
 The resulting plan document outlines communication, operations and data collection improvements that the City has worked to implement in recent years.

 Important Note: Video data is used in real-time only.
 No recording is possible today and we have no plans to add that capability in the future.